Search engine optimization, or SEO, is the process of improving your site's ranking in search results.

 - Alt text on images

-For a list of ways that Squarespace 7 helps with search engine rankings, visit SEO and Squarespace overview on the Squarespace 7 help site.
-If you're ready to switch, visit Moving from Squarespace 5 to Squarespace 7.0 or Moving from Squarespace 5 to Squarespace 7.1.
+For a list of ways that Squarespace 7 helps with search engine rankings, visit What Squarespace does for SEO on the Squarespace 7 help site.
+If you're ready to switch, visit Moving from Squarespace 5 to Squarespace 7.

 Moving your site